skienzmatishun/rippreport/content/p/catalyst-open-letter-to-baldwin-county-district-attorney/index.md

   category_score: 0
   rank: 10
-summary: Our ongoing coverage of the Baldwin County shadow government exposes how high-ranking law enforcement officials colluded with political bosses to sabotage local leaders.
+summary: Our ongoing coverage of the Baldwin County shadow government exposes how high-ranking law enforcement officials colluded with GOB's to sabotage local leaders.
 Leaked letters and financial disclosures expose an intricate web of shell companies funding hand-picked political candidates.
 Why is the District Attorney protecting a political machine instead of prosecuting clear public corruption?